wagmarcel/DigitalTwin/semantic-model/datamodel/README.md

 ## JSON-LD Forms

-Since JSON-LD represents graph data, it can become very explicit and details.
+Since JSON-LD represents graph data, it can become very explicit and detailed.
 However, In many cases aspects of a graph can also be simplified and described implicitly.

 The following shows a so called *compacted* JSON-LD expression.
 It contains a *context* and a minimized key *name*: